Milly, Molly (TV series)

-Milly, Molly is a Singapore-New Zealand animated series based on the children's books.
+Milly, Molly is a New Zealand-Australian-Singaporean animated series based on the children's books of the same name.
 It was aired in 2006.
-An agreement for a second season was made in early 2009.
+An agreement for a second season was made in early 2008.
 The two young actors, Savannah Lind and Madeline Flood, worked on the TV show.
 The voice of Aunt Maude was Cornelia Frances.
 Produced for the Australian Broadcasting Corporation by Milly Molly Group Holdings, Scrawl Studios and Beyond Productions in association with the Media Development Authority of Singapore.

 Premise

 Milly and her friend Molly have adventures which teach them life skills and values.